eurompi23/eurompi23.github.io/_pages/program.md

 # EuroMPI'23 Program

 The following events are being hosted at the University of Bristol.

-    EuroMPI – 11-13 Sept.
+* EuroMPI – 11-13 Sept.
 See program below
-    IWOMP – 12-15 Sept.
+* WOMP – 12-15 Sept.
 See <www.iwomp.org/iwomp-2023/> for details
-    MPI Forum Meeting – 14-15 Sept.
+* MPI Forum Meeting – 14-15 Sept.
 See <www.mpi-forum.org> for details

 The program below is not yet fixed.
 Detailed timings may be subject to changes.